 - Occasionally, certain brands listed on the app may not be available in the store which is a tad inconvenient.

 - If you carry a reward balance for 6 months and do not cash out or actively use the app, you’ll be charged a $3.99 convenience fee.

 I 100% recommend using the Ibotta App to save on groceries, household items, and dozens of other purchases.
 By taking advantage of some bonus offers at Boxed.com and scanning 3 separate receipts, I was been able to save $56.23 in 6 days!
-I wouldn’t have been able to rake this those savings with Ibotta.
+I wouldn’t have been able to rake in those savings with Ibotta.